Rummy is the most popular matching type card game played with a french deck of 52 cards.

 At the end of the turn, the player must discard one card from his hand and place it on top of the discard pile face-up:

-- If in this turn the player took a card from the discard pile, it is not allowed to discard the same card in the same turn.
-Discarding it in the next turn is allowed.
+- When in this turn the player took a card from the discard pile it is not allowed to discard it in the same turn.
+It is allowed to discard the card in the next turn.

 - It is allowed to discard the card that was taken in the same turn from the Stock.

-- If after discarding there are no more cards in the player’s hand, the player becomes a winner.
+- When after discarding there are no more cards in the player’s hand, the player becomes a winner.

 The session goes on until a player reaches the winning score, for example, 150 points.
 This player wins the session.
 For custom games, the winning score can be changed, for example to 100.

 - 🇬🇧 United Kingdom

 Explore more guides on how to play Rummy card games.